tteeoo/static-website/src/blogunreleased-global.md

 by Theo Henson — 2022-1-

+### The Nation

-### What is a nation?
+What is a nation?
 Why do they exist?

-Theses questions are difficult because their responses will change based on the nation asked.
+These questions are difficult because their responses will change based on the nation asked.
 One is quick to realize that they do not have easy, direct answers.

 A "nation", as I will use it, is simply a group of people with a historically shared identity, often associated with a common government.